Den malaysiske økonomi viser vækstrater på mere end 5 %, men et højt gældsniveau i husholdningerne kan være problematisk hvis rentesatserne stiger.

 The Malaysian population is an ethnic and religious mix of Muslim Malay (50%), Buddhist Chinese (24%), Hindu Indians (7%) and indigenous people (11%).
 Despite its majority, the Malay population possesses only about 19% of the wealth.
 Racial tensions have always simmered under the surface, but have not surfaced in over 40 years, thanks mainly to a massive affirmative action policy favouring ethnic Malays.
 However, this policy has hindered Chinese and Indian minorities in their social and economic progress.
 The continuation of this so-called ‘pro-bumiputra policy’ or the possible cutback of it, is one of the major political issues.

 Malaysia has a well-developed financial sector, with well-capitalised banks, good credit quality and a low share of non-performing loans (about 1%).
-However, a risk factor is the high level of private debt, which could become a problem if interest rates rise substantially.
+However, risk factors are the high level of household debt of about 87% of GDP and a high household income-to-debt ratio of 150%, which could become a problem if interest rates rise substantially.
+However, mitigating factors are the slowdown of credit growth and that private households have large financial buffers on average.